casper-network/casper-node-quickstart/README.md

 ## Getting Started

+### AWS IAM

+An AWS IAM user with appropriate resource creation permissions should be used when running the Quickstart.
+Use of the AWS account root user is discouraged.

+Refer to AWS documentation on [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)

 ### Quick Start

 You can deploy the infrastructure by selecting one of the regions below, and clicking on the *launch stack* button.
 Follow the instructions on the AWS console and fill the required parameters to deploy the CloudFormation stack.